lucasfads/super-simple-spa/README.md

 ```

 #### Custom event
 A custom event, `spaPageLoaded`, is dispached whenever a page is loaded via this plugin (either via a link or a form).
-You can listen to this event to do whatever you want
+You can listen to this event to do whatever you want:
 ```js
 document.addEventListener( 'spaPageLoaded', () => {
 	console.log( 'spaPageLoaded event fired' );